jayjaisswal/jayjaisswal/README.md

 # 💫 About Me:
-I m B-tech 3rd Year IT Student
+I m B-tech Final Year IT Student

 ## 🌐 Socials: